mou-rush/mou-rush/README.md

 - 🌱 I’m currently learning Unit Testing using Jest and Enzyme.
-- 💬 Ask me about ReactJS and JavaScript.
+- 💬 Ask me about ReactJS.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I used to be a part-time DJ.